 Over the last few decades, spinal surgery has significantly changed, providing plenty of benefits to patients.
 Previously, open spine surgeries were the only option to treat any spinal cord disorders.
-However, the introduction of minimal invasive spine surgery has made this procedure convenient for both patients as well as surgeons.
+However, the introduction of minimally invasive spine surgery has made this procedure convenient for both patients as well as surgeons.

 Scars have always been a result of any invasive surgeries.
 In the case of open spine surgeries, it would be required to remove extensive layers of skins and muscles to get to the affected part.
-During the healing process, scars that are formed often take time to heal, especially over extensive areas.
+During the healing process, scars that are formed often take time to heal, especially in extensive areas.
 Additionally, broad scar tissues can restrict movements.
 Minimal invasive surgeries require small incisions, resulting in small scars.

 Cut through the spinal muscle

 Traditionally, open spinal surgeries require incisions that go deep through the skin and muscles, depending on the spinal disorder that needs to be treated.
-This would not only affect the muscles that need to be cut, but also result in a longer healing period.
+This would not only affect the muscles that need to be cut but also result in a longer healing period.
 Minimal invasive procedures do not require long incisions, especially when it comes to cutting through muscles.
-This results in less damage and a faster recover period.
+This results in less damage and a faster recovery period.

 Stress to the body

 The body comprises of a mix of muscles, nerves, blood networks which functions through the spinal cord, within the spine.
 Any invasive procedure to the spine will put a stress on these factors, which in turn, will increase the stress on the body.
-Open spine surgery, is usually a highly invasive procedure with higher risk of stress.
+Open spine surgery is usually a highly invasive procedure with a higher risk of stress.
 Minimal invasive surgeries reduce these risks and hence result in less level of stress to the body.

 Reduction in pain